 Some VA death benefits for burial and services at a VA national cemetery include:

 - Burial flag

 - Presidential Memorial bricks

-The VA national cemeteries’ NCA is committed to providing all honorably discharged veterans with the burial allowance to cover burial expenses after a veteran’s death.
+The VA national cemeteries’ NCA is committed to providing all honorably discharged veterans with a burial allowance to cover burial expenses after a veteran’s death.